Stephen & Jill Bell

 Jenna Worden is delighted to return for her third season with Gloucester Stage.
 Favorite GSC credits include Out of Sterno, The Flick, and The Totalitarians.
 In addition, Jenna has worked with Commonwealth Shakespeare Company (Our American Hamlet), WGBH (A Christmas Celtic Sojourn), Childsplay AZ, and Phoenix Theatre.
 She recently signed on as Programs Coordinator of Brighter Boston, a non-profit partnership providing teenagers with professional internships in technical theatre and event production.
 Jenna earned both her BA in Theatre Studies and BSEd in History from Northern Arizona University.

-Maura Neff* (Assistant Stage Manager)
+Maura Neff* (Substitute Stage Manager)

 Mary Sader (Properties Designer)